-If you’re interested in maximizing your Social Security benefits and want to put more money in your pocket, then this article is for you.
+If you’re interested in maximizing your Social Security benefits, then this article is for you.
 Social Security benefits are extremely complex.
 With thousands of rules to weed through most people simply make a standard claim when they retire.
 When to take Social Security benefits, how much you should expect to receive for you or your spouse, and how can you maximize benefits for your family are just a few of the questions that are asked.
 Since Social Security rules are so complex, what ends up happening is that most people leave thousands of dollars on the table.

 - Work a minimum 35 years: the Social Security Administration will use your top 35 years of work history as a part of determining your benefit amount.
 If you haven’t worked 35 years, guess what?
 Zeros are factored into your calculation that will lower your Social Security benefit payout amount.